Industrial Exposure to Asbestos

 The aerospace and aviation industry used asbestos extensively in the manufacturing of aircraft and related components.
 Asbestos provided heat resistance and fireproofing for critical parts like brake pads, clutches, and engine insulation.
 Its use became particularly prominent during World War II, when it was integrated into aircraft cockpits, cabins, and fireproof clothing for pilots.

-Learn more about asbestos in the aerospace industry.
+Learn more about asbestos in the aerospace & aviation industry.

 Asbestos Abatement